leios/Fable.jl/docs/src/index.md

-# The Fractal Animation Engine
+# What is Fable?

-Fable is a fractal animation engine that attempts to create a general-purpose rendering engine via Iterated Function Systems (IFSs) and fractals.
+Fable is an animation engine that attempts to create a general-purpose rendering engine via Iterated Function Systems (IFSs).

 The current Fable.jl API is still in active development, but for those wanting to learn about how to use it, there are several [examples available to learn from](https://github.com/leios/Fable.jl/tree/main/examples).
 Though Fable.jl focuses on creating general-purpose animations with *fractals*, other rendering modes are either supported or planned to be implemented in the future.